MoBanju/HvZ/README.md

 4. Run `npm run dev`.
 5. The web app will open in your browser of choice.

-## Future Work
+## Future Work / Cool to have😎
-Write something here 😎
+- Implements web sockets to notify clients when game state changes.
+- Improved page navigation

 ## Style-guide
 ### Casing
  - React :